 Our way of communicating has dramatically changed over the past decade.
 Marketing experts shift to a more digital approach to measure if their marketing efforts are working.
 The main focus for B2B and B2C was making people aware of the brand.
-While a sales team focussed on getting new customers and identifying people who are ready for a conversation.
+At the same time, a sales team focussed on getting new customers and identifying people ready for a conversation.

-The customer experience wasn’t top notch, because people were bothered with a product or service they didn’t need.
-The Marketing department today detects needs and provides information to create more interest until the potential customer is ready for a conversation.
+The customer experience wasn’t top-notch because people were bothered with a product or service they didn’t need.
+Today, the Marketing department detects needs and provides information to create more interest until the potential customer is ready for a conversation.

-For example the BMW museum in Munich is visited by fans all over the world.
-People who visit BMW can sit in their favourite car, get more information, customize the car, basically naming the animal.
-When people leave the customised dream car is offered.
-This is the ultimate customer experience (also visit the many breweries, that is something else too).
+For example, the BMW museum in Munich is visited by fans worldwide.
+People who visit BMW can sit in their favorite cars, get more information, customize the car, basically name the animal.
+When people leave, a customized dream car is available.
+Driving a vehicle before it exists is the ultimate customer experience (also visit the many breweries, which is something else).

 Today’s customer journey in a nutshell

 People have a need or hear about a product or service they like.
-When their interest is peeked they search online, ask friends are click on ads.
-Once they found a company they will potentially subscribe to their newsletter or connect via social media.
-Overtime a potential customer will receive valuable information surrounding products or services they showed interest in.
-This enables the marketer to stay top-of-mind and provide key information to make a purchase decision.
+When their interest peaks, they search online or ask friends.
+Once they find a company, they will potentially subscribe to their newsletter or connect via social media.
+Over time a potential customer will receive valuable information surrounding products or services.
+Knowing the private interests of customers enables the marketer to stay top-of-mind and provide essential information to make a purchase decision.

 So when is a customer ready to buy?

-This depends on the business.
-For B2B it’s looking at reviews, white papers, the contact page engaging with the company a couple of times.
-Each action is given a score, when the score is high enough it will be transferred to the sales department.
+It depends on your business and sales cycles.
+For B2B, it’s looking at reviews, white papers, the contact page engaging with the company a couple of times.
+Each user-action gives a score; it will be transferred to the sales department when it is high enough.
 The resulting conversation with the sales department will involve contracts, pricing, and service levels.
-It will rest on a foundation of buyer information that has been built in the earlier stages of the lead generation process.
-For B2C it’s for example engagement with the website and if products are placed in the shopping cart.
+Sales use buyer information gathered in the earlier stages of the lead generation process.

-Although the title of this article is “getting customers”, I do want to point out that your current customers are the money makers.
-The money spend on getting a new customer is greater, then making an offer to your current customer.
-Cross-selling services and products to your customer needs will also increase his loyalty to you.
+Although the title of this article is “getting customers,” I do want to point out that your current customers are the money makers.
+The money spends on getting a new customer is more significant than making an offer to your existing customer.
+Cross-selling services and products to your customer’s needs will also increase his loyalty to you.